YA9/complexity-project-2/reports/final_report.md

 <!-- <br></br> -->

-The following is a comparison of an image of Aysha run through the replication algorithm and an the same image run through the color algorithm.
+The following is a comparison of an image of Aysha run through the replication algorithm and the same image run through the color algorithm.

 <p float="center">
   <img src="./images/aysha_gf1.1.png" width="300px" />